Great Gibraltar Sand Dune: Water catchments

-Gibraltar has few natural sources of fresh water which has been historically problematic for its population over the centuries.
+Gibraltar has few natural sources of fresh water, creating a constraint upon its population over the centuries.
 In 1898, the construction on the waterworks began with the construction of four 5,000,000 impgal reservoirs cut inside the western side of the Rock at an elevation of 103.6 m above sea level, each being 60.96 m long 15.24 m high and with an average width of 6.1 m, with a total capacity of 22,727 m2.
 They were officially inaugurated by Governor of Gibraltar Sir George White in 1901.
 These reservoirs were initially fed by relatively small water catchment areas on the western side of the Rock above the Moorish Castle.

 As Gibraltar's population and demand for a fresh water supply increased, further sources of supply were required and a scheme to expand the system was proposed and carried out.
 This consisted of the construction of a 40,000 m2 water catchment area on the east side of the Rock and the driving of an 800 m tunnel through the Rock running east-west to channel the water to the existing reservoirs.
 The catchment which was the original idea of the then City Engineer of Gibraltar and was constructed in 1903 on the Great Sand Dune which has an average inclination of 1⅓ to 1.
 The largest of the boulders embedded in the dune were blasted away in order to trim the surface as even as possible.
 A footpath and channel for the collection of rainwater were constructed along the lower perimeter of the catchment area.
 Timber piles 1,500 mm x 150 mm x 40 mm were driven their full length into the smoothed dune.
 To these a timber framing of 75 mm x 75 mm x 4,500 mm purlins and 75 mm x 75 mm x 2,400 mm rafters were nailed to them which was followed by screwing corrugated galvanised iron sheets 2,400 mm x 900 mm round the edges.
 The timber had been previously pressure treated with creosote at a pressure of 170 psi.
 Further expansions of the Great Sand Dune catchments were carried out in stages up until 1961.
 The original plan was to cover an area of 10 acre.
 Between 1911 and 1914 a fifth reservoir was excavated inside the Rock and the catchment area increased to 24 acre.
 By 1961 the total catchment area had increased to its maximum of 34 acre.
 It took roughly 5,928 rafters, 1,112 purlins, 1,161 piles, 5,928 sheets, 2,920 kg of screws and 850 kg of washers for every hectare of the Great Dune that was covered.